Episode 6

 3. The number of the elect is permanently established, and cannot be changed.

-4. Those that are not Pre-destined for eternal life, will necessarily, be damned for their sins.
+4. Those that are not Pre-destined for eternal life will necessarily be damned for their sins.

 5. A true, lively, and justifying faith, along with the sanctifying Spirit of God, cannot be lost or taken away, either fully or finally, in the elect.